PocketCoffea/AnalysisConfigs/README.md

 and customization code needed the different analyses.
 The configuration is structured as a python package to make easier the import of customization code into the framework configuration and also to make the sharing of analysis code easier.

-Once you have a `PocketCoffea` local installation, you can install the `configs` package with:
+Once you have a `PocketCoffea` local installation, you can install the `configs` and `utils` package with:

 ```python
 pip install -e .